enaselkhouly/school-volunteer-dashboard/README.md

 This is a MEN Stack application aims to manage and automate the volunteer activities at schools; through per user dashboard, organized project tasks, manageable task work flow, and a responsive mobile-first layout.

 The project is build with Node.js, Express, and Mongodb, Bootstrap 4, JavaScript, JQuery, SCSS and HTML.
-The project is still under test and is subject to a lot of enhancements.
+The project is under test and is subject to enhancements.

 ### [Live Demo] (https://sch-volunteer-dashboard.herokuapp.com/projects)
 Credentials: